will-malpass/msc_diss/mysql_scripts/README.md

-## Script for generating the final export table for network effects are provided in final folder
+## Script for generating the final export table for network effects are provided in "final" folder